December 25, 2019

 One big hesitation is that some businesses worry about their emails not being read.
 But that’s on you to craft eye catching subject lines that get prospects attention and lead to emails being opened.

 When email marketing is done right, it is an extremely valuable tool.
 According to Oberlo, for every dollar you spend on email marketing, the return on investment is $32.
 That’s an investment worth making.
 This ROI has made email marketing a fiber of companies’ customer acquisition strategies.
-In a report from Emarsys, they found that 81% of companies cite email as the main driver for their customer acquisition.
+In a report from Emersyn, they found that 81% of companies cite email as the main driver for their customer acquisition.

 The other reason that email marketing makes a ton of sense is because it doesn’t just create positive returns it also saves a ton of time through email automation.

-Automating your email marketing allows you to send email blasts to your contacts that are still personalised.
+Automating your email marketing allows you to send email blasts to your contacts that are still personalized.
 You have a plethora of software options to partner up with, but using one is essential in this day an age.
 From a strategic point of view, you don’t want to be spending your time crafting and hundreds of emails.
 Your time is better spent on crafting content and marketing materials to send to contacts and allow your software to insert the contact name and automatically send out a batch of emails all it once.
 This frees up a ton of time and will yield similar, if not better, results than cold calling.

 Either way, the time you get back makes it a plus.
 Automating once manual tasks is the name of the game when it comes to modern efficiency, and this is how you do it.